ProboCI/probo-docs/docs/plugins/lamp-plugin.md

 | `subDirectory` | The directory of the actual web root (defaults to 'docroot').
 Accepts a **string** value. |
 | `cliDefines` | A hash of defines, such as {define1: 'define1Value', define2: 'define2Value',}.
 Accepts a **hash** value. |
 | `installPackages` | An array of additional packages to install.
 Accepts an **array** value. |
+| `varnish` | A hash of options to configure the Varnish HTTP cache.
+The options are `enabled`, a boolean that defaults to false and indicates whether or not to enable Varnish, and `pathToVcl`, a string that indicates the path to your Varnish configuration file relative to the container root.

 <h2 id="lamp-plugin-examples">Probo LAMP Plugin Examples</h2>